On this page

 - quoting prices that do not include all additional charges or costs;

-- using a confidence or quality label or similar label without permission to do so.
+- using a confidence or quality label or similar label without permission to do so;

 If you violate the rules, the Netherlands Authority for Consumers & Markets (ACM) can impose a fine of up to €900,000.
-If it concerns financial products or services, fines may be imposed by the Netherlands Authority for the Financial Markets (AFM).
+If it concerns financial products or services, fines may be imposed by the Dutch Authority for the Financial Markets (AFM).

 Unfair trading in business